jannikfranzen/theta_neuron/README.md

 # Theta neuron and correlated noise

-This repository provides code for the numerical matrix-continued fraction (MCF) method from the Paper. url....
+This repository provides code (including a PyTorch implementation for GPU acceleration) for the numerical matrix-continued fraction (MCF) method from the Paper. url....

 In the following we briefly introduce the considered neuron model and the statistics of interests, i.e. the firing rate, which is computed by means of the MCF methods.
 For a detailed description of the MCF method please see the paper above.

 <p align="center">